-What should I do if I have had periods which have now stopped?
+What should I do if I have missed my period?

 Don't panic!
 In most cases there is nothing serious going on.
 The most important thing to do is to do a pregnancy test if there is any chance at all you could be pregnant.
 If you otherwise feel well in yourself, and you are not pregnant, then the chances are your periods will start up again in due course.

 - You have not had a period for three months and your periods were previously regular.

 - You have not had a period for 6-9 months but your periods have always been infrequent.

 - You have hot flushes or night sweats and are under the age of 45.